Steffo99/mandarin/docs/source/autodoc/webapi.rst

 .. currentmodule:: mandarin.webapi.models.e_outputs
 .. automodule:: mandarin.webapi.models.e_outputs
-   :members:
-   :undoc-members:

 Routes
 ------

-.. error:: It currently isn't possible to import this module without side effects.
+.. error:: For some reason, the contents of this module are not displayed.

 .. currentmodule:: mandarin.webapi.routes
 .. automodule:: mandarin.webapi.routes
-   :members:
-   :undoc-members:
    :imported-members: